eatingurtoes/g1lbertCFW/README.md

 Welcome to g1lbertCFW, a tool to create CFWs with g1lbertJB beta packed into them.
 This currently supports all A5(X) devices!

-Please join our <a href="https://discord.gg/kWmGBSUhyW!">discord</a> for updates and questions!
+Please join our [Discord server](https://discord.gg/kWmGBSUhyW) for updates and questions!

 # Platform support

-g1lbertCFW only works on macOS right now!
+g1lbertCFW supports macOS and Linux.

 # Before using